Table of Contents

 Opera

-The process of clearing the cache in Opera is similar to Google Chrome.
+Clearing the cache in Opera is similar to that of Google Chrome.
 The menu at the top left corner shows the History option in Opera.

 Proceed and click on Opera Menu -> History -> Clear browsing data.
-You can also use the said option by pressing CTRL+H and clicking the Clear browsing data button – as shown in the screenshot below.
+You can also use this option by pressing CTRL+H and clicking the Clear browsing data button, as shown in the screenshot below.

 The next page shows a box that holds different options.
 Select various options, and proceed to click on Clear data.